Arkansas's First People

 Arkansas's First People will be the Natural State's contribution to this unique program.
 This multi-faceted project will give voice to Native peoples who had and still have an impact on Arkansas.
 The stories span pre-contact mound cultures to the sovereign nations who now reside in neighboring Oklahoma.
 Images of cultural legacy, archeological data, and interviews with modern tribal representatives will change stereotypes of these diverse peoples.

-Through AETN and the Arkansas Department of Education's Internet Delivered Education for Arkansas Schools (www.arkansasideas.org), Arkansas teachers will be able to access an online professional development course using the broadcast episodes of Arkansas's First People, extra video clips, gallery images, virtual tours and a resource list.
+Through AETN and the Arkansas Department of Education's Internet Delivered Education for Arkansas Schools (www.arkansasideas.org), Arkansas teachers will be able to access an online professional development course using the broadcast episodes of Arkansas's First People, extra video clips, gallery images, and a resource list.
 Links to the individual American Indian tribal Web sites will also be available.
 All of these components will be unique supplements to classroom instruction for Arkansas students.

 AETN will hold special community engagement events for Arkansas's First People and We Shall Remain.
 These will include premiere screenings, an atrium exhibit, a Native writer book program and workshops.
 Each of these events will have components designed to stimulate the viewer's imagination, connect to the content and provide a new way of seeing Native people.
 This project is alive in the sense that with the use of these different elements, it will make the viewer want to investigate further.